victronenergy/dbus-mqtt/README.md

 This command will get you the total system consumption:

 	mosquitto_sub -v -I myclient_ -c -t 'N/e0ff50a097c0/system/0/Ac/Consumption/Total/Power' -h mqtt.victronenergy.com -u <email> -P <passwd> --cafile venus-ca.crt -p 8883

 You may need the full path to the cert file.
-On the CCGX it is /opt/victronenergy/dbus-mqtt-py/venus-ca.crt.
-The certificate is also part of this repository.
+On the CCGX it is in `/etc/ssl/certs/ccgx-ca.pem`.
+You can also find the certificate in this repository as `venus-ca.crt`.

 In case you do not receive the value you expect, please read the keep-alive section.